12 Most Popular Web App Frameworks to Use in 2023

 - Extensive community support: Vue is a 100% community-driven framework.
 Thousands of web project bottlenecks have been solved through developers supporting the Vue community.
 It is actively growing, and the frequency of releasing updates is constant.

 Use Case: Use Vue.js to build high-performance progressive web apps and single-page applications in the shortest amount of time.

-In the 2021 developer survey conducted by Stackoverflow, Flask developers have mentioned they are content and will continue working with Flask.
-Apart from this, 16.14% of respondents on Statista marked Flask as one of the most widely used web frameworks in 2021.
+In the 2022 developer survey conducted by Stackoverflow, Flask is one of the most popular web app technologies, with a market share of 14.64%.
 Furthermore, Jetbrains also reported that 46% of Python developers prefer to use Flask for building web applications.

-Flask is considered one of the best Python web frameworks to build modern and robust web applications, given the recent trends for developers to favor Python.
+Flask is considered one of the best Python web frameworks to build modern and robust web applications.
 Flask comes in handy with a default set of APIs, which provide innovative functionalities that could be added to an existing application.
 As a result, Flask is a smart choice for small and less complicated projects.
 However, it is not compatible with full-stack app development.

 - Built-in Development Server: The built-in Werkzeug development server offers an interactive debugger and allows developers to execute Python code directly in the browser if an unhandled error occurs during a request.